JulieCJWu/C-software-engineering/inf3135-aut2016-tp2/README.md

 An output file can be specified for the `text` and `dot` formats but it is mandatory for the `png` format.

-The project was produced in the course INF3135 *Construction et maintenance de logiciels* in 2016 during the fall semester at the l'Université du Québec à Montréal.
+The project was produced in the course *Construction et maintenance de logiciels*.

 ## Authors
-- Michael Tessier (TESM17069209)
+- Michael Tessier
-- Mathieu Loyer (LOYM17098908)
+- Mathieu Loyer
-- Julie Chao-Jung Wu (WUXC06628002)
+- Julie Chao-Jung Wu

 ## Supported Plateforms
 - Ubuntu 16.04 LTS: Fully supported.